 422(G).
 ENVIRONMENTAL ENGINEERING II.
 (2, 3, 3).
-Physical, chemical, and biological treatment of water and wastewater and design of water and wastewater treatment units.
+Physical, chemical, and biological treatment of water and wastewater treatment units.
 Examination of water and wastewater quality.
-Prereq: CIVE 322.
+Prereq: CIVE 322 with a grade of "C" or better.

-426. STRUCTURAL DESIGN IN METALS.
+426. STRUCTURAL STEEL DESIGN.
 (2, 2, 3).
 Properties of structural steel; design of steel members: tension, compression, bending, axial and bending stress combined.
 Design criteria and interpretation of codes, allowable stress and load resistance factor designs, aluminum structural elements.
 Testing of materials.
-Prereq: CIVE 332.
+Prereq: CIVE 332 with a grade of "C" or better.

 427. REINFORCED CONCRETE.
 (2, 2, 3).
 Behavior, analysis, and design of reinforced concrete columns, beams, slabs, retaining walls, and footings.
 Testing of materials.
-Prereq: ENGR 203 and ENGR 211 with a grade of "C" or better.
-Coreq: CIVE 332.
+Prereq: CIVE 332 with a grade of "C" or better.